AlessandroAI/Compressive-VAE-Satellite-Classification/README.md

-#Optimizing Satellite Image Analysis: Leveraging Variational Autoencoders for Direct Classification
+# Optimizing Satellite Image Analysis: Leveraging Variational Autoencoders for Direct Classification

-Official repository for the paper "Optimizing Satellite Image Analysis: Leveraging Variational Autoencoders Latent Representations for Direct Integration"

-##Overview
+## Overview
 This repository contains the implementation of the methodologies described in our publication:
-"Optimizing Satellite Image Analysis: Leveraging Variational Autoencoders for Direct Classification."
+**"Optimizing Satellite Image Analysis: Leveraging Variational Autoencoders for Direct Classification."**

 In this study, we propose using latent representations from Variational Autoencoders (VAEs) directly for downstream machine learning tasks like classification, without requiring explicit reconstruction.
 Our experiments demonstrate significant improvements in classification performance while maintaining efficient compression and reconstruction quality.

-##Features
+## Features

 Implementation of neural compression models using advanced Variational Autoencoder architectures.